Overview

 Figure 10: Main drivers of the energy consumption variation in transport

-Source: ODYSSEEEnergy efficiency measures in the transport sector fall into three typologies: improvement in the efficiency of the vehicle fleet through the renewal and/or electrification of vehicles; the promotion of modal change towards less energy-consuming modes; and the efficient use of means of transport.
-Concerning the first type, the vehicle acquisition aid programs stand out (MOVES, MOVES Singulares, MOVES FLOTAS, the Program for the sustainable transformation of freight and passenger fleets) while within the second type the Infrastructure, Transport and Housing Plan 2012-2024 (PITVI), the Aid Program for municipalities for the implementation of low-emission zones and the Program for the digital and sustainable transformation of urban transport deserve a mention.
+Source: ODYSSEEEnergy efficiency measures in the transport sector fall into three typologies: improving the efficiency of transport modes, with an emphasis on road transport through the renewal and/or electrification of vehicles; the promotion of modal change towards less energy-consuming modes; and the efficient use of means of transport.
+Concerning the first type, the vehicle acquisition aid programmes stand out (MOVES, MOVES Singulares, MOVES FLOTAS, the Programme for the sustainable transformation of freight and passenger fleets (Royal Decree 983 /2021, 16 November)) within the second type, the Aid Programme for municipalities for the implementation of low-emission zones and the Programme for the digital and sustainable transformation of urban transport deserve a mention.
 Regarding the third type, since 2014 the training system to get the driving license for private and industrial vehicles includes driving techniques.
-Likewise, the use of clean and efficient vehicles is encouraged through a registration tax on CO2 emissions and the classification of vehicles according to polluting potential.
+Likewise, the use of clean and efficient vehicles is encouraged through a registration tax on CO2 emissions and the classification of vehicles according to their emissions.
+Within the framework of the NECP, there is a commitment to modal change, traffic reduction, the use of collective public transport, sustainable mobility, and the electrification of transport.
+Likewise, the recent review of the NECP delves into changes in transport and sustainable mobility, with emphasis on the transformation of cities.
+In addition, reinforcing the commitment to public and collective transport and the railway, among others.

 Table 3: Sample of policies and measures implemented in the transport sector